-Haftor Medbøe is Programme Leader, BA (Hons) Popular Music and lectures across a broad portfolio of subjects within the Music School that include Composition Studies, Jazz Improvisation, Music in the Community, Entrepreneurship in the Music Industries, and General Music Skills.
+Haftor Medbøe is Head of Humanities & Culture and lectures across a broad portfolio of subjects within the Music School that include Composition Studies, Jazz Improvisation, Music in the Community, and Entrepreneurship in the Music Industries.
 He holds the post of Jazz Musician in Residence and is director of Edinburgh Napier University Jazz Summer School in association with Edinburgh Jazz & Blues Festival, and founding organiser of the annual Continental Drift Conference, welcoming the leading lights of the international jazz studies community to Edinburgh Napier University.

-Since gaining his Doctoral degree in 2013 Haftor has published in the USA and the UK and presented research papers in Portugal, the Netherlands, Italy and the UK on pedagogy, and cultural identity and commercial infrastructures in jazz.
-Since 2015, Haftor has been Researcher in Residence at Festa Do Jazz, Lisbon PT.
-He is currently working towards the publication of a book, Jazz From Scandinavia.
+Since gaining his Doctoral degree in 2013 Haftor has been published internationally and presented research papers in Portugal, the Netherlands, Italy and the UK on pedagogy, and cultural identity and commercial infrastructures in jazz.

 Prior to being appointed full-time lecturer at Edinburgh Napier in 2009, Haftor enjoyed a twenty-year career in the music industries as a composer for film, television, theatre and contemporary dance for, amongst others, Channel 4, ITV, Tern TV, Scottish Ballet and Scottish Dance Theatre.
 Other composition credits include the 2014 son et lumiere production, A Night at The Botanics, collaborative installation pieces with artists Alan Kilpatrick and Michele Marcoux, dance/video productions by choreographer/film-maker Katrina MacPherson and commissioned responses to a number of exhibitions for the National Galleries of Scotland.